BragginRites/token-loot/README.md

 1. **All**: Grant every item in the block once.
 2. **Pick N**: Randomly select N items from the block.
 The "Allow duplicates" toggle lets the same item be picked multiple times.
-3. **Chances**:
+3. **Chances** (default):
    - By default, the module rolls each item's chance once and grants any items that succeed.
-   - Enable **Force Qty** to roll a random target between "Min Rolls" and "Max Rolls" and run independent chances until the target is met.
+   - Enable **Number of Items** to roll a random target between "Min Rolls" and "Max Rolls" and run independent chances until the target is met.
 "Allow duplicates" controls whether the same item can be granted more than once in this bounded mode.

 ### How it works